 For about 8 – 12 days, the chrysalis will appear to be doing nothing – but inside, the monarch butterfly metamorphosis is happening from larva via goo to butterfly!

 The Butterfly Finally Emerges!

 The moment has finally arrived.
 And I felt so lucky that I got to witness what truly felt like a miracle: the monarch butterfly emerging from the chrysalis, unfurling its wings and pulling out its surprisingly long body.
 Thank you, Joanne, for watching and letting me know when this was happening.
 Hope I get to see one in my own yard soon – and from the very beginning of the first “opening pop”.

 Here is a video I made of the monarch butterfly emerging from its thin chrysalis walls.
 This process usually only takes about 15 minutes.
 In this case it took about 45 minutes.
 To make this video only 2:15 minutes long, I chose just a few moments.

-And here are a few photos I took in-between recording that video.
+Here are a few photos I took in-between shooting the first video: